 M3 Grease Gun - Denix®

-This is a non-firing full-size replica of M3 Grease Gun used by the U.S. army.
+M3 Grease Gun non-firing full-size replica used by the U.S. army.
 This would make a great addition to any collectors or reenactors.
 Like all Denix Weapons, this prop replica uses metal, removable magazinne and contains movable parts and springs.
-Made by Denix.
+Made by Denix®.

 On demand, delivery in 3 days